Can Elon Musk's The Boring Company make subway tunnels cool again?

 Transportation experts warn that Musk has taken on a Herculean task.

-"The viability of the business model is a significant hurdle probably only eclipsed by the complexity of the environmental review and the possibility of legal challenges," cautioned Juane Matute, associate director of UCLA Lewis Center and the Institute of Transportation Studies.
+"The viability of the business model is a significant hurdle probably only eclipsed by the complexity of the environmental review and the possibility of legal challenges," cautioned Juan Matute, associate director of UCLA Lewis Center and the Institute of Transportation Studies.

 But Musk has a track record of accomplishing some feats.
 His auto company, Tesla, has made electric cars desirable, despite its issues keeping up with consumer demand.
 Meanwhile, SpaceX -- where Musk is also the CEO -- has created low-cost, reusable rockets.